paugier/nbabel/py/vector_v2.md

 ### 2. A container for homogeneous objects

-In pure Python, there is no container specialized to contain a fixed number of homogeneous objects (objects of the same types and of the same size).
+In pure Python, there is no container specialized to contain a fixed number of homogeneous objects (objects of the same types).
 (Actually, there is the module `array`, but it's very limited as explained below.)
 Since we first need 1D sequence, let's call this type a `Vector` (as in Julia).

 The native elements have to be stored contiguously in memory.
 Alignment of the native data is of course very important for performance.
 Moreover, JIT and AOT